Data Controller: Mole Valley District Council

 MVDC has a duty to provide property advice to internal clients and external clients where this is permitted, specifically regarding properties owned by MVDC.
 Some of the information that you provide to MVDC is passed to our property services as we may not be able to work on a property matter without this information.
 This information is necessary for us to comply with statutory and landlord and tenant matters.

 Property Services are able to process relevant personal information.
-This is because one or more of the conditions referred to below, as set out in the GDPR/ Data Protection Act 2018 apply:
+This is because one or more of the conditions referred to below, as set out in the UK GDPR/ Data Protection Act 2018 apply:

 - in some cases processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract;